gowtham777y/gowtham777y/README.md

 - 👋 Hi, I’m @gowtham777y
-- 👀 I’m interested in Data Science , Machine learning and Android app development
+- 👀 I’m interested in Full Stack Development development
-- 🌱 I’m currently learning Android app development
+- 🌱 I’m currently learning Java SpringBoot development
-- 💞️ I’m looking to collaborate on deep learning projects , Android development
+- 💞️ I’m looking to collaborate on developing Java Springboot applications
-- 📫 How to reach me ...
+- 📫 You can reach me at my email - gowtham777y@gmail.com

 <!---
 gowtham777y/gowtham777y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.